Combine all the flours and xanthan gum in your food processor, or whisk in a large bowl.

 Roll the dough into a ball, cover with plastic wrap, and let the dough chill in the refrigerator for an hour or 2.

-Meanwhile, you can make the cherry filling.
-Combine the cherries and sugar in a sauce pan and start to bring to a boil, while you add the lemon juice and vanilla.
+Meanwhile, you can make the apple filling.
+Combine the apples, spices, lemon juice, and sugar in a sauce pan and start to bring to a simmer.

 When your dough has chilled, take it out, knead it for a minute to make it plyable to your warm hands, divide it in half (one for the bottom and one for the top of the pie), and then roll out the bottom pie crust on a floured surface (I use rice flour).